freddorn/North-American-Vacation/README.md

 - The Slack community, where I have learned a great deal, reading through many posts.
 - My mentor Sebastian Immel.
 - W3SCHOOLS website for easy explanation of the code.
+- Stack Overflow, a good source of knowledge.